huangxin77/firework_sdk_official/README.md

 	       <item name="android:radius">12dp</item>
 	</style>

-7. app:gutterSpace: When you use layout="grid", gutterSpace is the space between two consecutive columns & rows.
+i. app:gutterSpace - When you use layout="grid", gutterSpace is the space between two consecutive columns & rows.
 By default it is 8dp but you can customize it.

 		<com.loopnow.fireworklibrary.views.VideoFeedView"
-                  	app:gutterSpace="8dp"
-			app:gutterSpace="{your_desired_value}"
+			app:gutterSpace="{your_desired_value e.g 4dp}"
         		/>

-8. app:itemLayout: In VideoFeedFragment, you can overwrite the default layout used for the feed items.
+j. app:itemLayout - In VideoFeedView, you can overwrite the default layout used for the feed items i.e thumbnail.
 Use attribute itemLayout to provide custom layout.

 		<com.loopnow.fireworklibrary.views.VideoFeedView
                   	app:itemLayout="@layout/{your_custom_layout}
         		/>
 When you provide your custom layout, it is must that the layout includes TextView with id caption and ImageView with id thumbnail.

-Please refer to source code layout/fragment_grid.xml to know more about using VideoFeedFragment.

-9. app:enableShare={true|false} : if you specify enableShare=true , then sharing of the video is enabled.
+k. app:enableShare - {true|false} if you specify enableShare=true , then sharing of the video is enabled.
 Share icon is placed at the right|bottom.
 By default enableShare is true and you can disable it by setting enableShare=false

-10. app:category : In case you only want to display videos from certain categories, you can specify one category here.
+l. app:category : In case you only want to display videos from certain categories, you can specify one category here.
 Please note that there are only few categories available and by selecting a categoy you could missing out on millions of amazing videos.
 Please check with your account manager for the available categories.
 It is better to not include this attribute, in which case our recommendation engine would recommend videos based on the user interest.

+k. app:autoPlayOnFeed - {true | false } The default value is true.
+In the VideoFeedView , one of the thumbnails will start playing video without audio and if you don't want this behavior you can turn it off by including this attribute in VideoFeedView.

+m. app:autoPlayOnComplete - { true | false } The default value is false.
+When video is playing in full screen mode, if you want next video to play as soon as the current one finishes playing then include this attribute in VideoFeedView and set value to true

-2. FireworkPlayerFragment :
+### FireworkPlayerFragment

-The first approach using VideoFeedFragment displays video thumbnails and plays video once user clicks on one of the thumbnails but if you don't want to display thumbnails and start auto-playing the video, you should drop FireworkPlayerFragment into your view hierarchy.
+The first approach using VideoFeedFragment displays video thumbnails and plays video once user clicks on one of the thumbnails but if you don't want to display thumbnails and start playing the video right away, you should drop FireworkPlayerFragment into your view hierarchy.
 User can swipe right to go to next video and swipe left to go to previous video.

 		<fragment android:layout_width="match_parent"
             		android:layout_height="match_parent"